bcope/style_guides/sql.md

 Start ON statements on a new line after the JOIN statement for visual clarity.
 It makes it easier to see how the joined table is being aliased and it makes it easier to see how the ON statement is working.
 This also allows for a comment line between these two when the ON statement is confusing.

-### Between Each Condition In WHERE Clause
+### Between each condition in WHERE clause

 Each condition should start on a new line.
 Sometimes if an exclusion for a query is intuitively one exclusion but requires two conditions that make less sense when separated you can include them on one line if they are both short, but you should avoid this.

-### Between Each Portion of GROUP BY, HAVING, and ORDER BY
+### Between each portion of GROUP BY, HAVING, and ORDER BY

 At this point I've decided to start new ideas on new lines and this should be applied to these sections out of consistency and visual clarity.

-### After Opening Parenthetical Containing Long Statement
+### After opening parenthetical containing long statement

 Start a new line (and increase indent) after an opening parenthetical statement that will exceed max line length.
 Notable examples of this: